qibebt-bioinfo/meta-storms/README.md

 In the output above, the first query sample (q_id_0) reports a MNS of 0.06.

-## File format
+## Input and output file format

-Meta-Storms 2 accepts the alternative two formats as input.
+Meta-Storms 2 accepts the two alternative formats as input.

 ### Single sample file and sample list

-A single sample is the OTUs and taxonomy information of a single microbiome sample profiled by [Parallel-META 3](https://github.com/qibebt-bioinfo/parallel-meta)or [QIIME](http://qiime.org/)from the amplicon sequences (refer to [Pre-computing](#pre-computing) for details).
-It is a plain-text file, normally named as "*classification.txt*".
+A single sample is the OTU/species/KO information of a single microbiome sample profiled by [Parallel-META 3](https://github.com/qibebt-bioinfo/parallel-meta), [QIIME](http://qiime.org/) or [MetaPhlAn2](http://huttenhower.sph.harvard.edu/metaphlan2) from the 16S/shotgun sequences (refer to [Pre-computing](#pre-computing) for details).
+It is a plain-text file.
 An example of the single sample is below:

 | **#Database_OTU** | **Count** |
 | ----------------- | --------- |